 The evolution to value-based care models means healthcare specialists are increasingly focused on improving patient care while reducing readmissions.
 For this, each healthcare organization will likely need real-time healthcare analytics.

-To achieve this, the healthcare industry needs to leverage robust interoperability standards—APIs step in to solve patient care coordination issues.
+To achieve this, the healthcare sector needs to leverage robust interoperability standards—APIs step in to solve patient care coordination issues.
 Today, healthcare companies across the globe utilize APIs to streamline workflow, ensure effective data communication, and improve patient care.

 Understanding the Different Types of APIs